sunilj0lly/engineering-management/README.md

 I’ll help you to set goals based on the feedback and your own personal objectives, however ultimately responsibility for your goals and your development lies with you.

-### We’ll have a catch up around your goals a few weeks after that
-This is a thirty minute meeting about six weeks after your performance development meeting.

-The purpose of this meeting is to keep a continual focus on your development by checking progress on your goals and adjusting or setting new goals based on what’s happened since the performance development meeting.
+In between performance development meetings, we'll dedicate a 1:1 catch up to reviewing your goals.
+The purpose of this is to keep a continual focus on your development and we'll adjust or set new goals as needed.
+I'll message you before this 1:1 so you have a chance to look over your goals beforehand.
+If there's anything you want to discuss urgently, then we can reschedule or try to fit both into our 1:1.

+### Our 1:1 catch ups are to help us understand each other better
+We’ll catch up every fortnight for thirty minutes.

+If the weather is good, I like to go for a walk along the waterfront.
+This makes the catch up less formal, gets the brain refreshed and gets us away from the office to help get perspective on things.

+This is a chance for me to understand how you're feeling at the moment.
+It's also a chance for us to give each other some feedback.

+Except when we review performance development goals (see above), we'll discuss these questions:
+1. Is there anything you want to discuss?
+1. What are you looking forward to?
+1. What aren't you looking forward to?
+1. Do you have any feedback for me?
+1. Do I have any feedback for you?
+1. Is there anything else that I want to discuss?

+Please don’t wait for these meetings to discuss something with me if you need to.
+Tap me on the shoulder or Slack me if you need me.
+I can always make time for a chat.

 ### Troubleshooting